Stuffed Peppers with Italian Sausage and Ground Beef (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Stuffed Peppers are great for low-carb diet plans, and these are a perfect dish for any phase of the South Beach Diet (with approved meats).
+These Stuffed Peppers with Italian Sausage and Ground Beef are great for low-carb diet plans, including Keto, and these are a perfect dish for any phase of the original South Beach Diet (with approved meats and reduced-fat mozzarella).

 Find More Recipes Like This One: